Tips to Lower Cholesterol

 Load Up on Fiber

-Soluble fiber helps lower LDL ("bad") cholesterol by reducing its absorption in the intestines.
+Soluble fiber is a way to use food to lower cholesterol.
+It helps cut back on LDL cholesterol by reducing its absorption in the intestines.

 Soluble fiber can be found in: